-While divorce laws vary by state, here are the basic steps:
+While divorce laws vary by state, here are the basic steps, generally:

-First, you must meet the residency requirements of the state in which you wish to file.
+- First, you must meet the residency requirements of the state in which you wish to file.

 - If a certain period of time passes and your spouse does not sign the papers or file any papers of his/her own, you may be able to proceed with the divorce as an uncontested divorce anyway.
 You should speak to a lawyer in your state about how long you have to wait to see if your spouse answers the divorce papers before you can continue with the divorce.

 - If your spouse disagrees with anything in the divorce papers, your spouse will then have the opportunity to file papers telling his/her side and asking for the outcome s/he wants.
 This is called a “contested divorce.”
 Even if your spouse agrees that s/he wants to end the marriage, disagreement on property, finances, custody, or other issues means you may have to attend a series of court appearances to have a judge decide those issues.

 What happens with custody and child support after filing for divorce?

 If you and your spouse can agree on a custody/visitation schedule, the judge will usually approve it as long as the judge agrees that it is in the best interest of the child.
 If you can’t agree on a custody/visitation schedule, you might be able to ask the judge for a temporary order while the divorce is pending.
 The final custody order would either be decided by the judge, after a trial, or by the parents coming to an agreement.
 Although many states are leaning towards shared custody, also called joint custody, a judge may agree to one parent having sole custody in certain circumstances.
 You can find more information on custody and visitation in your state, including what the judge will likely consider when evaluating the best interest of the child, in our general Custody section.
 When you go to your state’s specific Custody section, you will also find information on how abuse may be considered by the judge when deciding custody and visitation.